Head over to the JOIN page if you’d like to sign up

 Chair | Arts Administrator

 Kathryn is one of our founding members and is currently Chair of MAC.
-She is also the Development Director at More Music.
+She is also the Executive Director at More Music.

 Musician | One Man Band Supremo

 Pete is another of our founding members.
-A local legend and world's "fastest one-man band", Pete is the founder and current Artistic Director/CEO of More Music.
-After 25 years at the forefront of community music in the UK, Pete is stepping down and has recently celebrated with 4 fantastic party nights at The Hothouse.
+A local legend and world's "fastest one-man band", Pete was the founder of More Music.
+After 25 years at the forefront of community music in the UK, Pete is now working as a freelance musician and activist!

 Musician | Artist